 Inspect makes your design-to-development process better—for everyone.
-Inspect gives your team access to measurements, colors, and assets from a designer’s prototype.
+With Inspect, your team has access to measurements, colors, and assets from a designer’s web or mobile prototype.
 Get pixel perfect comps, discuss design challenges, export assets adaptively, and generate real code for any design element.

 Enjoy an easier, more accurate, and less frustrating way to help designers and engineers come together around designs before development.
 No more long email threads and endless rounds of revision!

 Inspect for consumer plans only works with Sketch or Photoshop documents synced to prototypes via the Craft Sync plugin.
 All artboards from your Sketch or Photoshop document will be Inspect-ready.